vita-student-projects/Group22_MotionBert_for_Group_Activity_Recognition/README.md

 ```
 It will generate a pkl file.
 We need one more step before starting the activity recognition: we need to modify our pkl file, to make it usable in motionbert.
-To do this, go in the directory /pose_extraction,
+To do this, go in the /pose_extraction directory ,
 and modify the file merge_pkl.py to specify the input and output path
 Then run:
 ```shell
 python3 merge_pkl.py
 ```
-You can now start the pose extraction
+You can now start the pose extraction.

 ## Activity Recognition